agoryelov/ema-end-device/sensor interface/README.md

 # Sensor interface
-Copyright: Clinton Fernandes (2021)
+Copyright: Clinton Fernandes (May 2021)

 A part of the BCIT Centre for Applied Research and Innovation EMA project.

 This repo consists of an interface to define enviromental sensors so that consistency of output can be provided for downstream portions of the application.

-In the examples folder is found a full implementation to a sensor: see examples/co_sensor.py.
+In the examples folder is found a full implementation to a sensor: see [examples/co_sensor.py](./examples/co_sensor.py)

 ## Installation

 If pulling directly from the repo the package folders must be present in the same folder as sensor implementations.
 In the directory structure present in the repo, this means that sensors/ and unit_conversion/ must be brought into examples/.

 On a *ix system this is mostly easily done via symlinks.
-On Windows.....
-I dunno.
+On Windows the files must be copied into the working directory.

-(May 2021): A future goal is to have the packages in pypi or something similar so that they can be imported in the same fashion.
+(May 2021): A future goal is to have the packages in pypi or something similar so that they can be installed in the same place as other imported packages.

 ## Using the interface